kalikauymbaev/Letter-Detection-Project/README.md

 ## Conclusion

-This project demonstrates how to train, optimize, and deploy a Latin letter detection model using the EMNIST dataset.
+This project demonstrates how to train, optimize and deploy a Latin letter detection model using the EMNIST dataset.
 With quantization, the model is optimized for efficient deployment on embedded systems like STM32.
-This solution can be applied in OCR applications, handwriting recognition systems, and other real-time embedded AI projects.
+This solution can be applied in OCR applications, handwriting recognition systems and other real-time embedded AI projects.